joseeden/All-Things-DevOps/pages/030-Security/015-Security-Awareness-Training.md

 - **Awareness**
     - Engages learners by introducing them to aspects of an issue, concern, problem, or need to capture their attention.

-## Examples

-**Fire Safety in the Workplace**

-- **Education:** Understanding the interaction of fire and smoke detectors, suppression systems, alarms, and their connection to electrical power, lighting, and ventilation systems in a secure server room.
-- **Training:** Task-specific learning on proper actions during alarms, suppression system activation, ventilation system failure, etc., building on educational activities.
-- **Awareness:** Posting signage, floor markings, and other indicators for constant reminders and appropriate actions during alarms.

-**Anti-Phishing Campaign**

-- **Education:** Helping users understand social engineering attacks, engaging them in creating and testing defensive strategies.
-- **Training:** Increasing proficiency in recognizing phishing attempts, practicing correct responses, including simulated phishing emails to test identification skills.
-- **Awareness:** Raising overall awareness of phishing threats, alerting users to new tactics and approaches in phishing, vishing, SMS phishing (smishing).

 ## Incident Response Exercises